-- Limit outdoor activities at dawn and dusk when mosquitoes are most active.
+- Limit outdoor activities when mosquitoes are most active.

 - Wear protective clothing when practical (long sleeves and pants).
 Clothing should be light-colored to make ticks more visible.
 When hiking, wear a long-sleeved shirt tucked into pants, long pants tucked into high socks, and over-the-ankle shoes to keep ticks out.

 - Regularly mow lawns and cut brush.
 Ticks like to hide in overgrown, shady areas.